 The "Return-to-Office" (RTO) debate will evolve into a conversation about maximizing impact rather than mandating presence.

-• Workforce Planning: This means integrating flexibility into the Employee Value Proposition(EVP).
+- Workforce Planning: This means integrating flexibility into the Employee Value Proposition(EVP).
 We will help design development and succession plans that maximize the engagement and productivity of a distributed workforce, ensuring a consistent talent experience regardless of location.
+For organizations using multiple HR systems, integration will also become increasingly important.
+SuccessionHR is designed to support connected talent processes and can integrate with HRIS, including systems such as ADP, Paylocity, Dayforce, UKG, and Workday, helping teams bring succession data into a more structured and actionable workflow.